qiceradar/qiceradar/docs/installation.md

 On my machine, this prints \
 "/Applications/QGIS-LTR.app/Contents/MacOS/QGIS"

-So, I'll use that version of pip: \
+So, I'll use that version of pip.
+In a terminal, type: \
 `/Applications/QGIS-LTR.app/Contents/MacOS/bin/pip3 install [module name]`

+#### Ubuntu

+If you installed QGIS using apt, it uses the system install of python.
+So, to install netCDF4, open a terminal and run:
+`sudo apt install python3-netcdf4`

 #### References